boundary/tsi-sdk-java/README.md

-# TrueSight Intelligence SDK for Java
+# Java SDK for TrueSight Intelligence

 Java client SDK for integrating to TrueSight Intelligence.
-Provides methods which can be invoked locally for creating Metrics, events and Measures.
+The SDK supports methods which can be invoked locally for creating Metrics, events and Measures.
 As of now only POST methods are supported for Measurements, Metrics & Events.

+REST Endpoints which are supported
+* /v1/measurements
+* /v1/batch/metrics
+* /v1/events

 ## Prerequisites
-Java version - Java 1.8
+You need JDK 1.8 for building the project.

 ## Steps to install & use the SDK (Maven).
 1. Clone the repository to your local directory